MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-LabelPolicy.md

 Accept wildcard characters: False
 ```

-### -ModernGroupLocationException
+### -ExchangeLocationException
-The ModernGroupLocationException parameter specifies the Office 365 groups to exclude when you're using the value All for the ModernGroupLocation parameter.
+The ExchangeLocationException parameter specifies the mailboxes to exclude when you use the value All for the ExchangeLocation parameter.
+Valid values are:

+- A mailbox

+- A distribution group or mail-enabled security group

-You can use any value that uniquely identifies the Office 365 Group.
+To specify a mailbox or distribution group, you can use any value that uniquely identifies it.
 For example:

 - Name